deepankarm/deepankarm.github.io/content/posts/jina-linkerd.md

   - kubernetes
 ---

-Let's discuss today about a way to find bottlenecks in your Executors & Flows using Linkerd service mesh.
+Let's discuss today about a way to debug your Executors & Flows using Linkerd service mesh.

 ---